huy2272/OthelloWebsite/README.md

 # OthelloWebsite

-##This branch contains code for leaderboard implementation
+###This branch contains code for leaderboard implementation

--Read data from JSON file
+Read data from JSON file
--Extract winner/loser or draw from text file
+Extract winner/loser or draw from text file
--Display scores on a leaderboard
+Display scores on a leaderboard